RahulNadkarni/My-Projects/README.md

 # My-Projects

 Hello!
-My name is Rahul Nadkarni and I am currently a fourth year undergraduate student at UC Santa Cruz majoring in Computer Engineering.
-These projects exhibit my versatilie ability in programming.
-I am fluent in Python, C, C++, Assembly Language, and C#/Unity.
+My name is Rahul Nadkarni and I am currently a first year Masters student at New York University majoring in Computer Science.
+These projects exhibit my versatilie ability in programming since my time in High School.
+I am fluent in Python, C, C++, Assembly Language, Matlab, and C#/Unity.
 Each of the projects in the repository represent my ability in each one of these programming languages.